lewagon/dotfiles/01-Ruby/04-Hash-Symbols/01-Modeling-with-Hash/README.md

 ```

 Read the documentation about [Hashes](http://www.ruby-doc.org/core-2.2.0/Hash.html).
-They will be your best friends and you'll use them a lot!
-As you see, `Hashes` are unordered data structured where data is indexed by **unique** keys,
-whereas `Arrays` are ordered data structures where elements are retrieved by index (`0`, `1`, `2`...)
+You'll use them all the time, so make friends with them :)

-**Use `Strings` as hash keys, not `Symbols`, for simplicity's sake**
+**For this exercise, use `Strings` for your keys rather than `Symbols`, just for simplicity's sake**

 ## Specs

-- Implement `poor_calories_counter` that return the number of calories for the three courses of your order.
+- Create a `poor_calories_counter` that returns the total number of calories for the three items of your order.
-- **constraint**: your method should make use of a hash of course!
+- **constraint**: your method should make use of a hash (obviously!)
-- **constraint**: your method should use **our given numbers of calories**!
+- **constraint**: your method must use **our given calorie values** !

-Now let's say you want to enhance your calories counter, so that he can accepts indifferently a list of beverage, burgers, sides, **and MEALS**.
-Here are the 3 only meals we will impose:
+Now let's say you want to improve your calorie counter, so that it can accept a list of drinks, burgers, sides, **and MEALS**.
+Let's add these 3 meals to our menu:

 <table class="table">
   <thead>